 Try Lucite Everywhere

 Here's a decor trend that started in the '80s and never really went away.
 We are all about lucite, especially in a space as beautiful as this one from Jeweled Interiors.
 Lucite is a clear, thick plastic that works so well in rooms where you want to avoid adding too many textures and clutter.
+It's also easy to clean.
 Here, the clear barstools allow the preppy striped cushions to shine through.

 02 of 09